 What Are The Symptoms of a Cracked Cylinder Head?

 1. Warning Lights

-If the malfunction is large enough, there will be warning lights illuminating on your dashboard.
-You could see the Check Engine Light, especially if the motor is misfiring.
+If the malfunction is large enough, there will be warning lights on your dashboard.
+You might see the Check Engine Light, especially if the motor is misfiring.
 However, a cracked cylinder head alone might not trigger this alert.

 2. Oil/Coolant Mixture

 However, combustion gases can also enter the cooling system because of this problem, which you could confuse for an oil mixture, except that this looks more like bubbles.
 Either way, the coolant should look like coolant, just as motor oil should only resemble oil.
 If either one looks odd, it’s best to have it examined closer.